dmkravch/beautiful-jekyll/_posts/2019-04-18-ccie-collab-v2-success.md

 It took me some time to pass the Written part of the exam, as I was targeting the new version and there were no official Study Guides or something similar.
 I will talk later on what exactly I used to prepare myself.
 And in the mid-October the Written was passed.
 I had some time to switch off as in one week was my wedding.
 I'm was lucky that my then-fiancé took almost all responsibilities for the wedding, so I could concentrate on preparing to the test.

 I've started preparing for the Lab in November 2018 by building it.
 From scratch.
-We've got some UCS servers, which we placed in the rack, found available IPs and started building the topology.
+I've got some UCS servers, which were placed in the rack, found available IPs and started building the topology.
 After some hiccups the Lab was ready right after Christmas holidays and I could continue with technology learning and practising.
 My first attempt was scheduled for the end-February 2019.
 I felt prepared, but failed Troubleshooting and Configuration sections.

 And my first advise to you would be, as soon as you back in the hotel or airport, **write down everything you remember from the exam**.
 I'd made a mistake not recording it, as I felt exhausted, and felt confident that I'll be able to recall it later.
 Don't neglect it and take time and try to remember everything what was there, as it will be essential in case the first attempt not successful.